 All students are expected to have or have access to The United Methodist Hymnal (1989) and The United Methodist Book of Worship (1992).
 All other course materials are included as downloads in the course.

-Note: Be aware that this course has daily assignments and there is an expectation of daily online group participation.
+Be advised: There are daily assignments and the course plan includes the expectation of daily online group participation.
 Students should expect to engage course lectures or content for a minimum of an hour a day on weekdays for the duration of the course.
 Daily postings in the discussion room are expected by noon Eastern Time of each day’s assignment.

-This class has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.
+This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.

 This course is eligible for 1.5 CEU.